-This article discusses Competitor Research and the 5 ways to use it.
+This article discusses strategic competitor insights and the 5 ways to use it.
 We explain why Competitive Intelligence is important for your Senior, HR, Marketing, Sales and Product teams.
-To get the best from your Competitive Intelligence activities means investing some time and effort to set up and keep your process up to scratch.
-Vitally, you must be able to be in a position to be able to distribute the Competitor Research and Market Analysis to the people you need to know – Your organisations decision-makers.
+Getting the best from your Competitive Intelligence activities means investing time and effort to set up and keep your process up to scratch.
+Vitally, you must be able to be in a position to be able to distribute the Competitor Research and Market Analysis to the people you need to know – Your organisation’s decision-makers.

 It also means effectively distributing the information you gain to decision-makers throughout your company, some of whom may not even realise its potential value.
-So we now present 5 ways your business can use Competitor Research:
+So, we now present 5 ways your business leverage Strategic Competitor Insights.

 1. Recruitment and HR teams

 Recruitment and HR teams are not the usual starting point for Competitive Intelligence.
-The first thing HR can use Competitive Intelligence tools is by assessing how your company is viewed by current and former employees.
+The first thing HR can use Competitive Intelligence tools is to assess how current and former employees view your company.
 You will get some up-close and personal feedback on a number of websites, like Glassdoor.
-Here you may find employees who have told the world how it is working for you.
+Here you may find employees who have told the world how it works for you.
 But some primary Intelligence (talking to people) will also reveal a great deal of information.